getcarina/getcarina.com/_tutorials/004-nuke-a-container.md

 ---
-title: How to stop a runaway container
+title: How to stop a non-responsive running container
 author: Stephanie Fillmon <stephanie.fillmon@rackspace.com>
 date: 2015-09-30
-permalink: docs/tutorials/004-nuke-a-container/
+permalink: docs/tutorials/how-to-stop-a-nonresponsive-running-container/
-description: How to stop an accidentally attached non-interactive container
+description: Learn how to stop a running container that doesn't respond to standard kill commands.
 docker-versions:
   - 1.8.1
   - 1.8.2